Make the most of your pay packet

 It's important to check your payslip to see you are getting the

-are receiving what you deserve under your 'award', or the legal
+if you are receiving what you deserve under your 'award', or the

-contract about your conditions of employment.
-You can check pay
+legal contract about your conditions of employment.
+You can check

-rates, leave entitlements and allowances for tools or uniforms.
-It
+pay rates, leave entitlements and allowances for tools or uniforms.

 Case study: Anita checks her payslips

-started working part-time at a music store.
-She was surprised when
+part-time at a music store.
+She was surprised when her payslip

 'My mum helped me work out that it was because I hadn't given my